 Inbound IVR phone systems route phone calls through your system and attempt to anticipate customer expectations.

-Machine learning ensures that a customer will not need to repeat things that they have already explained after a dropped call or being transferred to another representative.
+Machine learning and conversational AI ensures that a customer will not need to repeat things that they have already explained after a dropped call or being transferred to another representative.
 This technology may start on a website where information is collected before an agent contacts the customer, or it could be information that the IVR collects specifically so that the agent has a means of reconnection with the customer.

 Sentiment and Intention Prediction